Dorultan-C/ERP-Electrica/dev_notes/to_do.md

 # TO DO
 ### First priority
 #### - Attendance
-- [ ] pagination on custom date range > ?
 - [ ] action button if absent/pending/public holiday absent
 - [ ] owns list
 - [ ] DB view
-- [ ] update use 24h clock
-- [ ] use schedules in AttendanceTracker
-- [ ] revise attendance tracker wisibility

 #### - Users
 - [ ] list how to display data